msufa/dustin/README.md

 * FB_GROUP - the Facebook Group you wish to index
 * ES_HOST - the ElasticSearch target host

-Dummy edit to re-trigger PR build.
+Dummy edit to trigger PR build.